⭐ Updated 2026 Costs & Permits

 The perfect introduction to Himalayan trekking.
 Poon Hill at 3,210m offers one of Nepal's most celebrated panoramas — a sweeping 180° view of Dhaulagiri (8,167m), Annapurna South, Hiunchuli and Machhapuchhre (Fishtail), all bathed in gold at sunrise.
 The trail passes through rhododendron forests that explode with colour in March–April, and welcoming Magar and Gurung villages where locals invite you for milk tea and dal bhat.

-Accessible to anyone with a moderate fitness level, the entire route uses well-marked stone-paved trails with teahouses every 1–2 hours.
+Accessible to anyone with moderate fitness, the entire route uses well-marked stone-paved trails with teahouses every 1–2 hours.
 No camping required.
-The trek starts and ends in Nayapul (1 hour from Pokhara), so day 1 and last day easily fit airport trips.
+The trek starts and ends in Nayapul (1 hour from Pokhara), so first and last days easily fit airport connections.

 🗓️ Sample Itinerary